williamlidberg/Whitebox-tutorial/README.md

 ![alt text](images/Fores_dark.png)
 Reproducibility is a major principle of the scientific method and it is even more important for AI methods.
 Google colab is a good way to colaborate and share reproducable examples of working code.
 Whitebox-tools is avalible as python package https://pypi.org/project/whitebox/ which makes it possible to run on google colab.
 This tutorial demonstrates how to extract streams and watersheds from high resolution digital elevation models

+Click the file named Whitebox_tools_in_colab.ipynb and open it in google colab